garfix/nligems/doc/internals.md

 <https://en.wikipedia.org/wiki/Inductive_reasoning>

 It is used in expert systems, not much in database NLI's, A medical system may conclude from the presence of symptom A and symptom B that cause C is true with certainty T.

+##### Learning by example

+Conclude that something is possible from the existence of at least a single instance.

+Example from SHRDLU:
+User	can a pyramid be supported by a block?
+SHRDLU	YES.
+The deductive system finds an actual example, so it knows this is possible.
+(Winograd)

+##### Proof by custom procedure

+A custom procedure implemented in code decides whether a statement is true or false.
+Example from ThoughtTreasure
+near(X, Y) is determined by invoking a space routine.

+##### Refuse to accept

+Something that is clearly wrong should not be added to the database.

 #### Interaction with knowledge sources